|

 illustrate God’s life-and-death power over the wicked.
 If it’s describing a type of dinosaur (as the

-LXX understands it; see also Micah 1:8), it tells us that some
+LXX understands it; see also Micah 1:8), it confirms that some

 But since the Hebrew is in doubt (kephirim